steve-todorov/ideal-chainsaw/.github/PULL_REQUEST_TEMPLATE.md

 ## Merge before this PR
 <!--
-Sometimes there are other PRs which need to be merged before this one due to the hirarchy of the project.
+Sometimes there are other PRs which need to be merged before this one due to the hierarchy of the project.
 If that's the case, please list them in the correct order, i.e.:
  1. strongbox/strongbox-parent#1234
  2. strongbox/strongbox-db#1234
 -->